 Going green with propane

-At Thomson’s Nyumba Camps, propane gas is utilized to fuel electrical items like refrigerators and freezers.
+At Thomson’s Nyumba Camps, propane gas is utilized to fuel items like refrigerators and freezers.
 Thomson staff also prepares meals using propane gas stoves.
 Propane gas is considered an environmentally friendly fuel both before and after combustion and is approved as a clean energy source by the Clean Air Act.

 No water wasted at Thomson’s Nyumba camps